hailinzeng/hailinzeng.github.com/_posts/2013-03-29-argo-part1-jetty.md

      }
     }

-You may have used this technique in OO, without knowing it also a implement of dependency injection.
+You may have used this technique in OO, without knowing that it is also a implement of dependency injection.

 The dependency injection can be implemented by: